 Turnover in the Hotels Division increased by 5% as compared with the same period last year.
-This increase was achieved despite revenue at The Peninsula Hong Kong declining by 9% from last year due to the renovation.
-The most significant revenue increase came from The Peninsula Tokyo as it recovered from the March 2011 earthquake and tsunami.
+This increase was achieved despite revenue at The Peninsula Hong Kong declining by 9% from last year due to the renovation project.
+The most significant revenue increase came from The Peninsula Tokyo, due to the recovery from the impact of the March 2011 earthquake and tsunami.
 Revenue growth also exceeded 10% for the Peninsula hotels in Beijing and Manila.

-In the Commercial Properties Division, demand for high end residential apartments and retail premises remained strong in the first half of 2012.
-Revenue for this Division was 1% lower year-on-year because of the closure of the de Ricou tower for renovation, which accounts for 13% of the net available area at The Repulse Bay.
+In the Commercial Properties Division, demand for high end residential apartments and retail premises remained strong in the first half of 2012, although there were challenges in the market.
+Revenue for the Division was 1% lower than the same period last year principally because of the renovation closure of the de Ricou tower, which accounts for 13% of the net available area at The Repulse Bay.
 This revenue shortfall was largely offset by an increase of more than 10% in revenue at The Peak Tower, as well as increased revenue in other businesses.